netgvarun2012/MovieReviewSentimentAnalysis/README.md

-# Movie Review Sentiment Analysis
+# Movie Review Sentiment Analysis using LSTMs networks

 ## Introduction
 This is a simple project to demonstrate the power of AI when dealing with sequential data.
 In particular, this falls under '**Sequence to Vector**' problem - We feed in a sequence of words (maybe a paragraph of movie review) and request back a vector indicating if its Positive or Negative review.